 Other Ways to Manage Your Anxiety

 Taking medicine and going to talk therapy can get you started on the road to feeling better.
-It can also help you take care of your body and relationships.
-To help improve your condition:
+Taking care of your body and relationships can help improve your condition.
+Here are some helpful tips:

 - Get enough sleep.